tdsmith/aRrgh/atomic.md

 [^ghastly]: which is fucking _ghastly_

 ## Arrays
 Atomic vectors are extended to multiple dimensions as arrays.
 A matrix is a two-dimensional array.
 One-dimensional arrays are possible; the primary difference between a one-dimensional array and a vector is that `dim(some.array)` will have length 1 and `dim(some.vector)` will be `NULL`. _N_-dimensional arrays are indexed like `my.array[dim1, dim2, dim3]`.
-Use an empty value to represent "all values"—i.e., to select column 3 of a matrix, use `my.matrix[3,]`.
+Use an empty value to represent "all values"—i.e., to select row 3 of a matrix, use `my.matrix[3,]`.